What is Cognitive Behavioral Therapy?

 How Does CBT Work?

-Early on in your CBT journey, your therapist will help you understand the connection between your thoughts, feelings, and behaviors.
+Early on in your CBT journey, your therapist will help your teen understand the connection between their thoughts, feelings, and behaviors.

 • You’ll quickly start to see that your negative thoughts often lead to negative behaviors.